 There are many options to choose from when thinking about family cruises to the Galapagos.
-This part of our Galapagos family cruise guide outlines different styles and nuances of family cruises you will encounter in your research.
-Read carefully to determine the best Galapagos cruise for families.
+Below we outline different styles and nuances of family cruises you will encounter in your research.
+Read carefully to understand the difference between family-focused cruises versus family-friendly cruises.
+This distinction will help you determine the best Galapagos cruise for families.
 Or contact our Galapagos family experts for a personal consultation.

-Some cruise lines offer family friendly amenities such as kid meals, fun learning materials, treasure hunts, cooking classes, crafts and onboard games and programs to entertain kids without fundamentally changing their programs.
-These programs can be fun and helpful for families traveling with kids but without dedicated family dates it is uncertain whether you will have other families on board your cruise.
+Some cruise lines don’t fundamentally change their programs but instead offer family-friendly amenities such as kid meals, fun learning materials, treasure hunts, cooking classes, crafts and onboard games and programs to entertain kids.
+These programs can be fun and helpful for families traveling with kids but without dedicated family dates, it is uncertain whether you will have other families on board your cruise.
 Of course holidays and summer cruises have a greater chance to travel with kids of similar ages.